viktor-enzell/news-recommender/README.md

 You should now be able to interact with the system at http://127.0.0.1:8000/.

-### Optional: crawl new articles and train Doc2Vec model from scratch
+### Optional: Crawl new news articles and train a Doc2Vec model from scratch
 Crawl BBC for news articles.
 This can take a while, depending on the depth you set in **scrapysettings.py**.
 ```